Watch our video of the Ex Voto Story; HERE.

 Ex Voto Vintage: Inspirations and Blessings

-Ex Voto jewelry designer Elizabeth Adams grew up surrounded by art.
-Her family home was a revolving art gallery of her father’s paintings and her mother’s hand-woven textiles.
-She was taught to see the beauty of the Creator in all things and, on those lazy Southern summer afternoons, to “go do something creative.”
-Her inspirations, now and as a youngster, are often found in things from the past.
-The house in which Elizabeth was raised was built in the 1920’s and is but a few blocks from the Montgomery home of F. Scott and Zelda Fitzgerald.
+My inspirations, now and as a youngster, are often found in things from the past.
+The house in which I was raised was built in the 1920’s and is only a few blocks from the Montgomery home of F. Scott and Zelda Fitzgerald.
 The wavy, depression glass window panes and the old treasures we would find in the garden fueled our young imaginations.
-Time spent in the antique shop owned by her best friend’s mother was where Elizabeth believes she developed her eye for antiques and the deep appreciation for that warm patina that comes only from time.
+Time spent in the antique shop owned by my best friend’s mother continued to developed my eye for antiques and the deep appreciation for that warm patina that comes only from time.
 An architecture student, turned educator, turned jewelry designer I continued creating.
 Painting in watercolors, hand sewing for my children when they were young, always needing to keep my hands busy.